themis-project/themis-finals-infrastructure/README.md

 Inside a team's virtual machine, you can use a pre-installed (if instance is managed with Chef) utility [themis-attack](https://github.com/aspyatkin/themis-attack-py) to send flags to the checking system.

 ### Tips
+#### Getting hold of issued flags
 To find out some flags to test attacks, open `/var/themis/finals/logs/queue.log`.
+#### Supervisor web interface
+You can use web interface to start processes, view log tails etc. It's available on port 9001 of the master instance (e.g. `http://172.20.0.2:9001` in your web browser's address bar).

 ## See also
 - [themis-finals-backend](https://github.com/aspyatkin/themis-finals-backend)